phylo42/EPIK/README.md

 EPIK is a program for rapid alignment-free phylogenetic placement, the successor of [RAPPAS](https://github.com/phylo42/RAPPAS).

 ## Installation via Bioconda

-It is advised to install the package in a new environement, because our C++ dependencies are strict and may clash with other packages requiring, for instance, libboost.
+It is advised to install the package in a new environment, because our C++ dependencies are strict and may clash with other packages (requiring libboost in particular).
-We also recommend to use `mamba, which is more faster in solving environment dependencies.
+We also recommend to use `mamba, which is faster in solving environment dependencies.
 ```
 conda create -n epik
 conda activate epik
 conda config --set channel_priority strict

 # note that we install both ipk (database creation) and epik (phylogenetic placement)
 mamba install ipk epik
 ```